Install and configure SSH on Debian or Ubuntu

 Enter the response uri:

-Copy or [Ctrl + Click] the URI beginning with https://login.microsoftonline.com/.
+In the above dialog, copy or [Ctrl + Click] the URI beginning with https://login.microsoftonline.com/.

 In a web browser